llucbrell/audrey2/readme.md

 ## Specifications

-This code try to complement other CLI tools like commander, unicorn etc., to implement the MVC on your terminal apps.
+This code try to complement other CLI tools like commander, unicorn, etc., to implement the MVC on your terminal apps.
 If you bind Audrey with them you can convert this tools in a complete and functional controller.
 Commander and others update the model, and call Audrey to give you the power of update view/s.

 Audrey it's build as a nodeJS module, precisely as an clousure object factory.
-That way Audrey doesn't inffer in the code of your app.
+In that way, Audrey doesn't inffer in the code of your app.

-## How it does?
+## What it does?

-Feed Audrey with object errors and data extracted from your commands actions.
+Feed Audrey with object errors and data extracted from your command actions.
 This carnivorous plant get charge of the output console display and give to your users a little of sugar rather than only an ugly output option.

 You can combine one or more Audreys with your favorite nodeJS-CLI.
 Then you get more control of what you display and the way you do.
-And of course, you don't need to think so much about code-flow.
+Of course, after install audrey, you don't need to think so much about code-flow.

-If you feed Audrey with a header, footer & data for displaying...
+If you feed Audrey with a header, body, footer & data for displaying...
 It'll grow big and strong!

 ## Install

+Example
 ```
 $ npm install --save audrey-two
 ```

 ## Usage

+Example
 ```js
 var audrey2= require('audrey-two');
 var audrey= audrey2(myTerminalDisplay);